* Bond yields broadly lower

 * U.S. yield curve flattens further

-LONDON, Nov 15 (Reuters) - Borrowing costs in the euro area fell on Wednesday as the single currency rallied to its highest levels in over three weeks and equities tumbled, allowing regional debt markets to recover some ground after a heavy sell-off in the past week.
+LONDON, Nov 15 (Reuters) - Borrowing costs in the euro area fell on Wednesday as the single currency rallied to its highest levels in almost three weeks, allowing regional debt markets to recover some ground from a heavy sell off in the past week.

-Boosted by strong German economic growth data on Tuesday, the euro rose to 1.1853 against the dollar at one stage - its highest level since Oct.
-20.
+Boosted by strong German economic growth data on Tuesday, the euro rose to 1.1830 -- its highest level since the European Central Bank meeting on Oct.
+26.

-Bond markets had come under heavy selling pressure from a large sale of German bond futures last week, exacerbated by heavy bond supply this week.
+Bond markets have come under heavy selling pressure sparked by a large sale of German bond futures last week and exacerbated by heavy bond supply this week.
 Investors often push bond prices down, and yields up, to make way for new bonds.

-U.S. Treasury two-year note yields touched a nine-year high on Tuesday.
-Those on long-dated debt fell as the yield curve flattened for a second straight day and investors braced for another Federal Reserve interest-rate rise in December.
+U.S. Treasury two-year note yields touched a nine-year high on Tuesday, while those on long-dated debt fell as the yield curve flattened for a second straight day and investors braced for another Federal Reserve interest-rate rise in December.

-Chicago Federal Reserve Bank President Charles Evans said on Wednesday he was worried about a drop in U.S. inflation expectations, and called for the U.S. central bank to respond by flagging the likelihood of higher inflation ahead.
+Chicago Federal Reserve Bank President Charles Evans said early on Wednesday he is worried about a drop in U.S. inflation expectations, and called for the U.S. central bank to respond by flagging the likelihood of higher inflation ahead.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s